Picaditas

 Storage instructions

-To store: Store leftovers in the fridge in an airtight container for up to 3 days.
+To store: Store leftovers in an airtight container in the fridge for 3-4 days.

-To freeze: Store cooled picaditas in an airtight container or freezer-safe bag for up to 3 months.
+To freeze: Store cooled sopes in a freezer-safe bag for up to three months.

 Frequently asked questions